-An old cleaning method for a dirty gas grill was to cover the cooking grates with aluminum foil, turn the grill to high for 20 minutes, let it cool, and then simply brush off the ash.
+An old gas grill cleaning method was to cover the cooking grates with aluminum foil, turn the grill to high for 20 minutes, let it cool, and then simply brush off the ash.
 The foil holds the heat from the gas burners under the grates and reduces virtually everything to a fine dry ash that can be easily cleaned up.

 Several other manufacturers have similar comments.
 Unfortunately, some reputable media outlets still point to the foil incineration method (as it is sometimes called) as the best way to clean a dirty gas grill.
 Since manufacturers warn against it, the gas grill's warranty may be voided if the grill is damaged by this process.

-If anyone is advocating this method of cleaning a gas grill, do not follow the advice, even if they claim to have used it successfully.
-It's possible that a grill may accept this treatment one, twice, or even more often, but eventually, the chances of destroying the grill or causing a serious accident are very high.
+If anyone is advocating this method of cleaning a gas grill, do not follow the advice— even if they claim to have used it successfully.
+It's possible that a grill may accept this treatment once, twice or even more often, but eventually the chances of destroying the grill or causing a serious accident are very high.